Francoherrera123/holbertonschool-printf/README.md

 ##Functions

-main_controller is a main function that controls the occurrence of special characters in _printf, such as % or \. switch_controller controls the cases of % by calling its respective function depending on the character that follows the % symbol.
+main_controller is a main function that controls the occurrence of special characters in _printf, such as % or \.

+switch_controller controls the cases of % by calling its respective function depending on the character that follows the % symbol.

+function_s checks whether the reference of %s is NULL.
+If it is, it prints "(null)" and counts its characters.
+Otherwise, it prints the content of the reference and returns the number of characters.

+function_c prints the referenced character that follows the %c format specifier.

+function_decimal recursively prints the digits of a decimal number in the correct order.
+If the number is negative, it prints a minus sign first.
+It counts the number of digits it prints and returns that count.

 ## Cómo contribuir